alexmancheno/the_bbc/README.md

 pip install -r requirements.txt
 ```

-If any packages were not installed, manually install:
+If any packages were not installed, you need to manually install.
+Example:
 ```
 pip install pandas
 ```